Home

 We've gotten to the point where we don't need too many new tools.
 Would we like some more?
 Of course.
 But where would we put them?

-But sometimes we wear out a tools and have to replace the thing.
+But sometimes we wear out a tool and have to replace the thing.
 That's what this section of our website is for.
 Here we'll talk of the old tool, the new one, and how they compare.
 We'll even throw in some talk about why we chose the tool we did and if we're happy with it.

 Our trusty old Delta table saw gave up on us a few months ago.
 We were under a pressing construction deadline so went out to buy a new replacement.
 The local Home Depot had the R4511 Ridgid granite-top table saw on sale.
 It fit our need and budget, so we bought it.